-About four or five years ago, I finally got brave enough to try making my own pumpkin puree.
+About six or seven years ago, I finally got brave enough to try making my own pumpkin puree.
 Once I did it, I realized it wasn’t very intimidating or difficult at all, plus it’s absolutely delicious.
 (It also freezes well).
 Of course with lots of fresh pumpkin on-hand, I had to find new recipes to use it in, besides just pumpkin pie.

 Thankfully, the internet loves pumpkin recipes in the fall, so my options were nearly limitless.
 We’ve had everything from pumpkin ice cream and cinnamon sugar pumpkin seeds to pumpkin cornbread and pumpkin soup, with all kinds of goodies in between.
 However, of all the recipes I’ve tried, only one has become our must-have fall pumpkin tradition: Old Fashioned Pumpkin Cookies.

 The first time I made them, our family fell in love with these yummy, super soft cookies, so I made more to share with Brad’s family.
 The cookies were a big hit with them, too, especially with Brad’s grandpa, who wasn’t in the best of health and living with Brad’s parents at the time.
 He was a very picky eater, so when he talked about how much he liked those cookies, I took it as a big compliment and determined to make them for him as often as I could.